yktoo/yktoo.com/content/blog/posts/0210/index.en.md

 To conclude, I really liked the programme.
 But I would personally skip a number of small items, in favour of quad bikes and camel ride, for instance.

-The {{< a "0211" "next part" >}} is going to be the most interesting: the story about Hurghada city.
+The [next part](0211) is going to be the most interesting: the story about Hurghada city.